-[Source: PLoS Pathogens, full page: (LINK).
+[Source: PLOS One, full page: (LINK).
 Abstract, edited.]

 OPEN ACCESS / PEER-REVIEWED / RESEARCH ARTICLE

 The effect of mutations derived from mouse-adapted H3N2 seasonal influenza A virus to pathogenicity and host adaptation

 Eun-Ji Choi , Young Jae Lee , Jin-Moo Lee, Yeon-Jung Kim, Jang-Hoon Choi, Byeongwoo Ahn, Kisoon Kim, Myung Guk Han